Analysis | To win, Trump needs to win states where he hasn’t led polling averages in months

 That, of course, is still nearly 90 votes shy of a win.

 In other words, in order to win, Trump needs to win some of those states where he hasn’t led at any point in the last 100 days.
 In general, this is not as hard as it sounds.
-In Florida and North Carolina, for example, he’s consistently run close to Biden, with his peaks only a point or less below Biden’s lows.
-Flip those and he swings 44 of Biden’s 152 votes into his column.
+In Florida and North Carolina, for example, he has consistently run close to Biden, with his peaks only a point or less below Biden’s lows.
+Flip those, and he swings 44 of Biden’s 152 votes into his column.

 But that still leaves Trump 44 electoral votes shy of victory.
-The next three states where he’s run closest to Biden over the past 100 days are ones in which he’s never been above 46 percent in the polling average and includes one, Pennsylvania, where Biden has never been below 49 percent.
-The closer he gets to 270 the harder it gets for Trump to snag the votes.
+The next three states where he has run closest to Biden over the past 100 days are ones in which he has never been above 46 percent in the polling average and includes one, Pennsylvania, where Biden has never been below 49 percent.
+The closer he gets to 270, the harder it gets for Trump to snag the votes.

 In 2016, Trump beat the polls to win the presidency.
 He could again.
 But he was also running against a candidate who was hitting her own ceilings in the polls.
 As we’ve repeatedly pointed out: No matter how much Trump wishes he could simply rerun the 2016 playbook, this election is not 2016.